The History

 greek salad.

-Resin, stands for the natural fresh pine juice which is originated from
+Resin, stands for the natural fresh pine juice, which is originated

-the trunk of local pine tree species (Pinus halepensis).
-It is early
+from the trunk of local pine tree species (Pinus halepensis) which is

-more rarely to oenology as an excellent natural preserver.
+oenology as an excellent natural preserver and later to pharmacology

 It was initially used as a natural preserver, originally introduced

-organic remnants on the walls of ancient containers and cooking tools.
+on the organic remnants on the walls of ancient containers mugs cups

-and fresh white wine character, we blend top mild organic Sabbatiano
+modern requests of light and fresh white wine character, we vinify reach

 Retsina has strong friends and bad enemies.
 The dry character definitely